[Live Webinar] Multiplayer IaC: Solving State, People, and Process-Level IaC Challenges

 Read more: How to Use Tags in Terraform?

-8. Introduce Policy as Code
+8. Introduce policy as code

 As our teams and infrastructure scale, our trust in individual users is generally reduced.
-We should set up some policies to ensure our systems continue to be operational and secure.
-Having a Policy as Code process in place allows us to define the rules of what is considered secure and acceptable at scale and automatically verify these rules.
-Spacelift leverages an open-source engine to achieve this, Open Policy Agent (OPA)
+You should set up some policies to ensure our systems continue to be operational and secure.

-9. Implement a Secrets Management Strategy
+9. Implement a secrets management strategy

 As you probably heard already, never store secrets in plaintext and commit them in your version control system.
 One technique that you can use is to pass secrets by setting environment variables with TF_VAR and marking your sensitive variables with sensitive = true.